Fanol Përdedaj: Youth

 Having received German citizenship on 21 September 2009, Përdedaj has represented Germany at various youth levels.
 He was first nominated for the German U19 team by Horst Hrubesch where he debuted on 18 November 2009 in a match against Scotland and he featured repeatedly in qualifying for the 2010 U19-European Championship, but missed the finals due to injury.

-He made his debut for the U-21 team on 11 October 2010 in a match against the Ukraine, coming on as a substitute for Christoph Moritz.
+He made his debut for the U-21 team on 11 October 2010 in a match against Ukraine, coming on as a substitute for Christoph Moritz.

 Kosovo

 He then made his senior debut for Kosovo in a March 2014 friendly match against Haiti and has, as of January 2020, earned a total of 12 caps, scoring no goals.